NEU-ABLE-LAB/NEU_RC_HELLO/matlab/README.md

         * [Notepad++](https://notepad-plus-plus.org/) with the [NppFTP](https://sourceforge.net/projects/nppftp/) plug-in.

         Configure Putty, XMing, and Notepad++ FTP with profiles to easily connect to Discovery.

+        TODO -- separate this out into its own page and provide instructions for using SSH keys.

 3) Getting Matlab to run on Discovery